overtrue/laravel-keycloak-guard/README.md

 ### load_user_from_database
 - **Type**: `boolean`
 - **Default**: `true`
 - **Description**: Determines whether to load the user from the database.
 Set to false if you do not have a `users` table or prefer not to load users from the database.
+If set to false, the user object will be created from `\Keycloak\User` class.

 ### user_provider_custom_retrieve_method
 - **Type**: `string|null`